-Applications for an independent review must be made within 15 school days of notice being given to the parents/carers by the (name of the committee) of its decision to not reinstate a pupil.
+Applications for an independent review must be made within 15 school days of notice being given to the parents/carers by the committee of its decision to not reinstate a pupil.

 A panel of 3 or 5 members will be constituted with representatives from each of the categories below.
 Where a 5-member panel is constituted, 2 members will come from the school governor's category and 2 members will come from the headteacher category.